dennyzhang/challenges-kubernetes/README.md

 - Objective: Single node deployment for stateful service
 - Requirements:
 ```
-1. Start one node of k8s in your laptop.
+1. Start one mysql service in your laptop.
+Use docker volume to persist the data
-2. Start a mysql service with only 2 instance.
-1 master, 1 slave
-3. Attach volume for mysql data
-4. Kill current mysql pod, make sure a new instance will start automatically.
+2. Kill current mysql pod, make sure a new instance will start automatically.
 ```
 - Main Tech:
 - See more: [Scenario-102](./Scenario-102)
+- TODO

 <a href="https://www.dennyzhang.com"><img align="right" width="185" height="37" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns_small.png"></a>